-Figure 75 - GeniusTM Wizard Opening Window
+Figure 82 - GeniusTM Wizard Opening Window

-The Wizard option is advised for new users, since it shows a step-by-step scanner configuration.
+The Wizard option is advised for new users, since it provides a step-by-step scanner configuration procedure.
 The parameters to be defined are the following:

 - Barcode selection and definition;

 - Operating mode selection and definition (see sub-paragraphs for further details);

 - Digital Inputs/Outputs configuration;

 - Hardware interface selection;

 - Output data format configuration.